carboneio/carbone/README.md

 There are two editions of Carbone:

 - Carbone Community Edition is available freely under the **Apache v2 license**
-- Carbone Enterprise Edition (hosted and on-premise) includes extra features like a user interface (coming soon)
+- Carbone Enterprise Edition (hosted and on-premise) includes extra features like a user interface.

 We want to follow the model of Gitlab. **The free version must be and must stay generous.**